JetBrains/teamcity-sdk-docs/topics/build-features.md

 In general, build features are similar to runners and triggers.
 For instance, they also have a type which should be unique among all features; besides, the methods working with parameters are almost the same.

-There are some methods that may require additional description:
+However, there are some methods that may require additional description:
 * [`isMultipleFeaturesPerBuildTypeAllowed`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildFeature.html#isMultipleFeaturesPerBuildTypeAllowed--): in most of the cases there can be only one build feature defined per build configuration, but if this is not the case, then this method should return `false`
 * [`getPlaceToShow`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildFeature.html#getPlaceToShow--): this method determines in which part of the administration interface this feature should be configured, use [`FAILURE_REASON`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildFeature.PlaceToShow.html#FAILURE_REASON) if the build feature is a failure condition and should be configured where all failure conditions reside